 Comcast is committed to complying with U.S. copyright and related laws, and requires all customers and users of the Service to comply with these laws.
 Accordingly, you may not store any material or content on, or access, share or disseminate any material or content over, the Service (or any part of the Service) in any manner that constitutes an infringement of third party intellectual property rights, including rights granted by U.S. copyright law.
 Comcast complies with the Digital Millennium Copyright Act and provides a method for copyright owners to communicate information about alleged infringements to us, and for us to inform our customers about them.
-You may receive alerts under either or both of these methods if your Service account is identified by a copyright owner as having been used in connection with acts of alleged copyright infringement.
+You may receive notices or alerts if your Service account is identified by a copyright owner as having been used in connection with acts of alleged copyright infringement.

 What is Comcast’s DMCA policy?

-Owners of copyrighted works who believe that their rights under U.S. copyright law have been infringed may take advantage of certain provisions of the Digital Millennium Copyright Act of 1998 (the “DMCA”) to report alleged infringements.
-It is Comcast's policy in accordance with the DMCA and other applicable laws to reserve the right to terminate the Service provided to any customer or user who is either found to infringe third party copyright rights.
+Owners of copyrighted works who believe that their rights under U.S. copyright law have been infringed may take advantage of certain provisions of the Digital Millennium Copyright Act of 1998 (the “DMCA”) to report alleged infringements to us.
+In accordance with the DMCA and other applicable laws, Comcast also maintains a policy to terminate the Service, in appropriate circumstances, provided to any customer or user who is a repeat infringer of third party copyright rights.
 Comcast’s repeat infringer policy includes graduated or escalated alerts of alleged infringements, acknowledgement of alerts, suspension of the Service, the application of other interim measures determined in its sole discretion to the Service, and, in appropriate circumstances, termination of the Service (and other services provided by Comcast to you).
 You can learn more about Comcast’s DMCA and repeat infringer policies here.
 Comcast also reserves the right to terminate the Service at any time with or without notice for any affected customer or user who Comcast, in its sole discretion, believes is infringing any copyright or other intellectual property rights.

 How do copyright owners report alleged infringements to Comcast under the DMCA?

-Copyright owners may report alleged infringements of their works that are stored on the Service or the Personal Web Features by sending Comcast's authorized agent a notification of claimed infringement that satisfies the requirements of the DMCA.
-Upon Comcast's receipt of a satisfactory notice of claimed infringement for these works, Comcast will respond expeditiously to either directly or indirectly (i) remove the allegedly infringing work(s) stored on the Service or the Personal Web Features or (ii) disable access to the work(s).
+Copyright owners may report alleged infringements of their works by sending Comcast’s authorized agent a notification of claimed infringement that satisfies the requirements of the DMCA.
+Upon Comcast’s receipt of a satisfactory notice of claimed infringement for these works, Comcast will respond expeditiously to either directly or indirectly (i) remove the allegedly infringing work(s), if applicable or (ii) disable access to the work(s).
 Comcast will also notify the affected customer or user of the Service of the removal or disabling of access to the work(s).

 Copyright owners may send Comcast a notification of claimed infringement to report alleged infringements of their works under the DMCA to:

 Comcast Cable Communications, LLC